 Keywords: comparative law, Asian law, corporate governance, consumer law and policy, Japanese studies, economic history, market fundamentalism, rational choice theory, social science methodology

-ANJeL has coordinated and proposed two Panels related to Japanese law, as below, for the upcoming biannual conference of the Japanese Studies Association of Australia.
+[Updated 13 September 2021] ANJeL has coordinated two Panels related to Japanese law, as below, for the upcoming biannual conference of the Japanese Studies Association of Australia.
 Due to the ongoing pandemic the 2021 conference will be a virtual event delivered via Zoom.
 The conference theme is ‘Sustainability, Longevity and Mobility’ and details can be found at https://languages-cultures.uq.edu.au/event/session/5776.
 The dates for the conference remain September 28th to October 1st 2021.
 Due to the nature of virtual delivery the format for the conference will be quite different from past years and registration costs will be reduced.
-There will be a virtual postgraduate workshop held during the conference with details to be provided at a later date.
+There will be a virtual postgraduate workshop held during the conference as well.

 The three presentations engage with diverse methodological perspectives that can be adopted to analyse Japanese law and society.
 Luke Nottage and Craig Freedman uncover three key tenets of the post-War Chicago School of economics, adapted by J Mark Ramseyer in analysing an increasingly broad swathe of fields, beyond the economic sphere to include recently and controversially the history of “comfort women”.
 They warn against letting this or any ideology skew logical arguments or factual determinations.
 Ayako Harada instead applies a methodology incorporating cultural and institutional perspectives to examine child custody dispute resolution in Japan.
 Leon Wolff ends by exploring the explanatory power of emotions and affect in explaining reconfiguration of legal relations in Japan.